Career & College Promise

 Maintain a 2.0 GPA in college coursework after completing two courses.

-A student must enroll in one Core 44 College Transfer Pathway program of study and may not substitute courses in one program for courses in another.
+A student must enroll in one College Transfer Pathway and may not substitute courses in one pathway for courses in another.

-A student may change his or her program of study with approval of the high school principal or his/her designee and the college's chief student development administrator.
+A student may change his or her College Transfer Pathway with approval of the high school principal or his/her designee and the college's chief student development administrator.